DesCLIP: Robust Continual Learning via General Attribute Descriptions for VLM-Based Visual Recognition: Experiments

-\textit{4) Generated Attribute Descriptions:} We analyze the impact of the generated description amount on the performance of continual learning, as shown in Fig. \ref{fig:ablation_des_nums}.
-For coarse CIFAR100 \cite{krizhevsky2009learning}, we only employed the auxiliary prompt ``\texttt{Please maintain diversity between descriptions}" to generate $n_{dsc}$ attribute descriptions for each class.
-Our findings indicated that the model performed optimally when $n_{dsc}$ is set to 30.
-In contrast, for the fine-grained CUB-200 \cite{wah2011caltech}, we have discovered that incorporating additional auxiliary prompts, ``\texttt{Describe a/an [CLS]'s attributes from its beak, eyes, body, belly, tail, wings, breast, etc.}" results in improved performance (red star in Fig. \ref{fig:ablation_des_nums}) even with a smaller $n_{dsc}$.
+\textit{3) Generated Attribute Descriptions:} We analyze the impact of the generated description amount on the performance of continual learning, as shown in Fig. \ref{fig:ablation_des_nums}.
+For coarse CIFAR100, we only employed the auxiliary prompt ``\texttt{Please maintain diversity between descriptions}" to generate $n_{dsc}$ attribute descriptions for each class.
+We find that the model performed optimally when $n_{dsc}$ is set to 30.
+In contrast, for the fine-grained CUB-200, we have discovered that incorporating additional auxiliary prompts, ``\texttt{Describe a/an <class~name>'s attributes from its beak, eyes, body, belly, tail, wings, breast, etc.}" results in improved performance (red star in Fig. \ref{fig:ablation_des_nums}) even with a smaller $n_{dsc}$.
 This approach enhances the quality of the descriptions, provided that the language assistant possesses sufficient knowledge of the object's details.